 Skip to main content

-Designate a portion of a trust to St. Jude by transferring assets through a charitable remainder trust, and you or a beneficiary earn income.
+You can help make more cures possible when you designate a portion of a trust to St. Jude by transferring assets through a charitable remainder trust (CRT).

 How does a charitable remainder trust work?